 Step 5: Managing the Opportunity

 After you've recorded all key information about the Opportunity, it's important to make sure someone takes ownership of the potential sale.
-By setting a Recall for either yourself or another user, you can make sure someone follows up on this Opportunity in a timely manner.
-To set a Recall on an Opportunity, simply click the 'Next Action Due' button.
+By setting a Task for either yourself or another user, you can make sure someone follows up on this Opportunity in a timely manner.
+To set a Task on an Opportunity, simply click the 'Next Action Due' button.

-You can then select the Recall User, Recall Date and Type in a follow-up message to determine the task at hand.
-For more information on setting Recalls, click here.
+You can then select the Task User, Task Date and Type in a follow-up message to determine the task at hand.
+For more information on setting Tasks, click here.

 Finally, make sure you change the Status of the Opportunity as you move through the sales process - especially once you've made a sale!
 By keeping the Status of all your Opportunities as up to date as possible, you can see using Reports which ones have been closed off, which were lost, and which are still being worked on.